Providers

 As a Psychiatric Nurse Practitioner, she provides supportive therapy as well as manages and prescribes medications.
 Medications can be a sensitive topic.
 Her goal is to create a safe place and offer a balanced perspective to support her patients in making an informed decision about their care.

-Sarah Faber MS, APRN, PMHNP-BC
+Sarah Faber-Catanese MS, APRN, PMHNP-BC

-As a psychiatric nurse practitioner, Sarah is committed to providing compassionate, empowering, and culturally-sensitive care to patients of all ages, including members of the LGBTQ community.
+As a psychiatric nurse practitioner, Sarah is committed to providing compassionate, empowering, and culturally-sensitive care to patients of all ages, including members of the 2SLGBTQ community.
 Primarily, she provides medication management to her patients, with supportive therapy as a secondary focus.
-Building on her experience as a teacher, educating patients on a multi-faceted, holistic approach to mental wellness is an important part of her practice.
-Sarah’s commitment to education continues in her service as adjunct clinical faculty with Sentara College of Health Sciences and as affiliate faculty with Virginia Commonwealth University, for which she typically trains one psychiatric nurse practitioner master’s level student a semester.
+Building on her past experience as a teacher, educating patients on a multi-faceted, holistic approach to mental wellness is an important part of her practice.
+Sarah’s commitment to education continues in her service as adjunct clinical faculty with Sentara College of Health Sciences and as affiliate faculty with Virginia Commonwealth University, for which she typically trains one psychiatric nurse practitioner master’s level student per semester.

 An accurate diagnosis is crucial to achieving successful outcomes for patients.
 The main objective of a new patient appointment is the diagnostic interview, for which 60 minutes is allotted.
 Because Sarah places a priority on deeply understanding her patients’ symptoms, and providing them with the best care possible, patients who arrive more than ten minutes late to new patient appointments will be rescheduled for a time when they can receive the full care they deserve.